CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 }
 ```

-Now what used to be 20+ lines of code is just this:
+Now what used to be over 20 lines of code is just this, with all edge-cases taken care of:

 ```
 public static LevelData GetLevelDataAsset(int level)